 But there was a problem.
-My employer, understandably, was only interested in one type of tree.
-Even though I was discovering new species of trees every day, trees that had amazing properties to make a difference in the world, I couldn’t do my job properly unless I ignored everything else in that jungle except for this one type of species of tree.
-I couldn’t quite figure out why this bothered me so much, but it happened that in my free time, I started exploring different parts of the information jungle.
+My employer was only interested in one type of tree.
+Even though I was discovering new species of trees every day, trees of information that could change the world.
+But, I couldn’t do my job properly unless I ignored everything else in that jungle except for this one species of tree.
+This bothered me and I didn’t know why.

 In other words, there was an example of how taking multiple species of trees in this information jungle and using the information across all of them we were able to make a major life-saving difference in the world.

-This experience is part of the reason why on May 10, 2016, a Tuesday afternoon, I left my day job… without any plan to work for one company full time ever again.
+This experience is part of the reason why on May 10, 2016, a Tuesday afternoon, I left my day job without any plan to work for one company full time ever again.